-As discussed in Chapter 3, the following major problems were associated with the existing FFWS and telemeter system.
+As explained in Chapter 3, the following items are found as major problems in the existing FFWS and telemeter system.

 Existing FFWS

 - Error or delay in data transmission of manually observed data seems to be caused by human factors. - Data transmission from the gauging sites to FFWC in Dhaka is based on wireless telephone with voice communication in case of manual gauging stations.
 This implies possible errors in observations, listening and rewriting. - Some delay in dissemination of disaster prevention information to relevant agencies and the public occurs because the dissemination only occurs after collection/transfer to the Central office and subsequent analysis.